whisperrnote/whisperrchat-b82a8ded/MVP_PREPARATION.md

 2. Integrates Appwrite `Functions` to call Web3 auth function
 3. Creates session using `account.createSession({ userId, secret })`

-**Why**: The original implementation relied on Appwrite Functions (custom-token, webauthn-*) which aren't available.
-For MVP, we use client-side verification with localStorage while maintaining the same UX.
-Production deployment should add proper backend verification (see `ignore1/passkey` and `ignore1/web3` examples).
+**Why**: We standardized on a wallet-only flow using an Appwrite Function for verification and session creation.

 ### 📦 Library Configuration
 **File**: `src/lib/appwrite.ts`